fbpx

 Sally Hladyz

 Sally is a community and ecosystem freshwater ecologist based at the Arthur Rylah Institute.
-Her research focus is on linking biodiversity, ecosystem function and Food webs in an applied context to help improve the management of freshwater ecosystems.
+Her research focus is on linking biodiversity, ecosystem function and food webs in an applied context to help improve the management of freshwater ecosystems.
 She has expertise in determining environmental flow benefits for rivers and wetlands in the Murray-Darling Basin.

 Basin Theme: Food webs and water quality